Building meaningful relationships with your prospects is at the core of selling.

 There are other important aspects, such as features, value, or pricing, but they’re not the top priority in this approach.

-We’ve already discussed personal selling, and it’s our goal to cover different sales techniques so that you can pick the one that fits particular phases of your customer journey or product/service line best.
+There are many different sales techniques and you can pick the one that fits particular phases of your customer journey or product/service line best.

 In other words, different industries, price ranges, or funnel stages can significantly benefit from using the right sales approach that matches their requirements and characteristics.